Skip to content

 Environment configuration

-Run make setup-dev to install/update the necessary packages and activate the development environment.
-You need to do this every time you open a new shell.
+Run make setup-dev to install/update the necessary packages (including required python version for development) and activate the development environment.
+You need to do it just once.

 It is recommended to use VS Code as an IDE for development.